Uzonetwork/fintech-dashboard/README.md

 Case Study: Why json-server?

-To make the project easy to run for recruiters, I used json-server to mock API endpoints for transactions and login.
+To make the project easy to run, I used json-server to mock API endpoints for transactions and login.
 This avoids backend setup complexity while still showing how I handle:

 API calls